rdwtechday/rdwtechday2019/README.md

 # rdwtechday.github.io
 Rdw Techday Conference Site

+It is based on the [Indian Rubyconf site](https://github.com/rubyconfindia/rubyconfindia.github.io)

 ## Design of this site
 This site is using the github pages mechanism.
 You can use [Jekyll](https://jekyllrb.com/) to run the site content locally on your machine.
 The CNAME file contains the external URL through which this site can be reached.
 This site uses bootstrap to render responsive content.